SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-04-14-how-to-learn-kubernetes/index.md

 ---
-title: How to learn Kubernetes
-authors: sedwardes
-tags: [kubernetes]
+author: Sam Edwardes
+date: 2023-04-14
+description: Over the past year I have dedicated a lot of time to learning Kubernetes.
+Here are the resources I have found most helpful!
 keywords:
 - How to learn kubernetes
+tags:
+- kubernetes
+title: How to learn Kubernetes
 ---

 Over the past year I have dedicated a lot of time to learning Kubernetes.
 Here are the resources I have found most helpful!